BlockchainCommons/WIPs-IETF-draft-envelope/draft-mcnally-envelope.md

 * The predicate and object of each assertion each have their own digests.
 * The assertions appear in the structure in ascending lexicographic order by digest, which is distinct from envelope notation, where they appear sorted alphabeticaly.

-The following subsections present each of the seven enumerated envelope cases in five different output formats:
+The following subsections present each of the eight enumerated envelope cases in five different output formats:

 * Envelope Notation
 * Envelope Tree